What Is ‘Commission’ in Real Estate?

 🏠 Marketing materials

-Agents create all marketing materials, including new listing flyers and postcard mailings.
-They will also add the home to the MLS.
+Besides adding the home to the MLS, agents create all marketing materials, including new listing flyers and postcard mailings.

 🏠 Professional home staging